whatmakeart/whatmakeart.github.io/content/sculpture/installation-art.md

 ## What is Installation Art?

 Installation art often takes a three-dimensional form.
+The work is more intentionally "installed" than an object on a pedestal or a painting on a wall.
+The space around any objects in the works is considered part of the artwork.

 ## Types of Installation Art